sophi-li/OKRs-self-learning/README.md

 **While OKRs are typically used by organizations for strategic planning to create alignment between teams, I've adapted OKRs for [my own goal setting and tracking](https://docs.google.com/spreadsheets/u/1/d/1HAFmN-UvrFHBYnMRrjpgCKGGjZT1sZnnWI5YfOrw0uo/edit?pli=1#gid=0) for my self learning journey on becoming a software engineer.**

-For more information on OKRs, here's [Google's guide on OKRs](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/), an easy to read and comprehesive overview of how to create and use OKRs.
+For more information on OKRs, here's [Google's guide on OKRs](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/), an easy to read and comprehensive overview of how to create and use OKRs.

 ## Table of Contents
 - [What are OKRs?](#what-are-OKRs?)